 There have been many cases where schools have stopped the victim from filing a complaint since both the perpetrator as well as the victim were from the same school.
 In many cases, the person committing the crime is also a teenager.
 But a crime is a crime regardless of age.

-The Police or the Authoritative body will always be helpful and proven most reliable in most of the cases.
+The Police or the Authoritative body will always be helpful and proven most reliable in most cases.

 4) Talk to a lawyer